cerebral/overmind/packages/overmind-website/guides/beginner/03_definingstate.md

 # Defining state

-Even though we think of the user interface as the application, it is not.
-The user interface is just an interface for users to interact with the actual application.
-So what is the actual application?
-The actual application is a data structure with values.
-This data structure with values is the **state** of the application.
-You might split this up into different components, different store classes or a single state tree.
-No matter, this is what you need to consume to produce a UI.
+Typically we think of the user interface as the application itself.
+But the user interface is really just there to allow a user to interact with the application.
+This interface can be anything.
+A browser window, native, sensors etc. it does not matter what the interface is, the application is still the same.

-The application operates by listening to interactions from the user to change this data structure.
-The data structure is passed to some view library which transforms this data structure into a user interface.
-Whenever the state changes, a new transformation is made.
-This is what we mean when we say that "the state drives the user interface".
+The mechanism of communicating from the application to the user interface is called **state**.
+A user interface is created by **transforming** the current state.
+To communicate from the user interface to the application an API is exposed, called **actions** in Overmind.
+Any interaction can trigger an action which changes the state, causing the application to notify the user interface about any updated state.

 ![state-ui](/images/state-ui.png)